 Generally, if your business produces or trades taxable products in Vietnam, you must register for VAT and declare VAT monthly or quarterly basis.

 Essentially, according to Section 15 of Resolution No.151/2014/TT-BTC on tax amendment, if you have revenue from the previous year of no more than 50 billion VND, you must adopt a quarterly declaration.

 Most importantly, if you’ve just started your business (e.g. first-year business), you must declare VAT quarterly.
 After that, you can change to a monthly declaration or continue with the quarterly declaration, depending on the revenue earned in that first year.

 On the other hand, some types of products do not need a declaration.

 For example, certain kinds of compensation, services rendered by foreign organizations that do not have permanent establishments in Vietnam, or others regulated by law.

 As a foreigner working in Vietnam, you likely have to declare your income tax.
 If you’re still new to this term, make sure to check our guidelines on Personal Income Tax declaration and payment in Vietnam.

 VAT Refund in Vietnam

 There are some circumstances in which a business entity can get a refund of the VAT.

-Summarily, you can get a refund of VAT if falling into the following scope:
+Summarily, you can get a refund of VAT if you fall into the following scope: